julienmjaquet/web_scraping_tutorial/tutorial.md

 print(paste("Retrieved data from '",swissdata$`Offizieller Gemeindename`[i],"' webpage : ", round( (i / length(swissdata$Kanton))*100,2)," % done",sep=""))
 }
 ```
-**N.B.** In its current form, the code takes about 4h45 to retrieve all data because of the line ```Sys.sleep(runif(1, 5, 10))```, which randomly pauses between 5 and 10 seconds between each iteration.
+**N.B.** In its current form, the code takes about 4 hours 45 minutes to retrieve all data because of the line ```Sys.sleep(runif(1, 5, 10))```, which randomly pauses between 5 and 10 seconds between each iteration.
 While it is possible to increase the speed of data retrieval, you may blocked by the website if it detects an unsual amount of requests in a short period of time coming from your IP address.
-Thus, use it at your own risks. <br/>
+Thus, use it at your own risks.
+More importantly, be respectful of the website you are scraping and avoid overloading the server.
+Certainly, this can also be achieved with a shorter pause time between each iteration. <br/>

-Note also that it is perhaps possible to achieve a more efficient code (with fewer lines of code).
+Note also that it may be possible to achieve a more efficient code (with fewer lines of code).

 <br/>
-In the end, your dataset should look like this (here's a sample based on about 13% of all municipalities' personalities) : <br/>
+In the end, your dataset should look like this (here's a sample based on about 13% of all municipalities' notable personalities) : <br/>

 ![alt text](https://github.com/julienmjaquet/web_scraping_tutorial/blob/main/table_personalities.png)

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
-**N.B.** If you wish to use the retrieved data for an analysis, you may want to consider the following points : <br/>
+**N.B.** If you wish to use the retrieved data for analysis, you may want to consider the following points: <br/>
-* Some pages do not include a "personalities" section but link to an external page "Personalities".
+* Some pages do not include a "personalities" section but link to an external page specifically dedicated to the notable personalities of a given municipality.
 Data from these pages was not retrieved.
 * Some pages simply do not include a "personalities" section.
-This does not mean there aren't any personalities related to the municipality.
+This does not mean there aren't any notable personalities related to the municipality.
 * Some pages do not have a proper "personalities" section but mention "personalities" in other sections.
 Data from other sections was not retrieved.
 * The code is based on Wikipedia pages in German.
-It is therefore possible that Swiss German municipalities have on average a longer list of personalities compared to French-speaking or Italian-speaking municipalities.
-However, such a difference may come from the fact that German-speaking Wikipedia authors know less about other regions' personalities.
+It is therefore possible that Swiss German municipalities have, on average, a longer list of notable personalities compared to French-speaking or Italian-speaking municipalities.
+However, such a difference may come from the fact that German-speaking Wikipedia authors know less about personalities from other regions.
 * A given name may appear several times in the data.
-For example, in the municipality a person was born and in the municipality she spent most of her life.
+For example, in the municipality a person was born and in the municipality they spent most of their life.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------

-## Part 3.2 : review of the loop
+## Part 3.2: Review of the Loop

 Now, let us review the loop into more details. <br/>